 Create a board on Pinterest and collect images you love most.
 Go through Instagram or Facebook and get inspired.
 Then think about what it is you like about those photographs.
 Do not only consider the colors but also the emotional and artistic feel of those images.

 Are you drawn more to the formal-posed portraits and the classic and timeless style or do you prefer candid ‘in the moment’ photographs?
 It’s totally fine if you can’t decide on just one style.
-I use different approaches throughout a wedding day and do a mix of posed portraiture and a photo documentary-style to be able to tell the wedding story as a whole.
+For example, we use different approaches throughout a wedding day and do a mix of posed portraiture and a photo documentary-style to be able to tell the wedding story as a whole.

 Here is a quick overview with Charleston's most stunning wedding venues including the stats you need to know.

 Finding the perfect wedding photographer can be overwhelming.
 Read how to find the perfect photographer for your wedding in 9 easy steps.